Available 24/7

 It is not uncommon for an OWCP claim to be denied, and when this happens, it often leaves injured workers feeling defeated and unsure how to proceed.
 The OWCP could deny your claim for the following reasons:

+1. They do not believe you suffered an actual injury that would impair your ability to work.
 The OWCP requires clear evidence that you sustained an injury, it happened while performing your job, and it impairs you from being able to continue performing that job.
 If the OWCP does not believe your injuries are serious, they may deny your claim due to:

 • Lack of medical evidence: Injured workers should have sufficient medical documentation that supports their injury claim.
 The OWCP may question the validity of your injury without sufficient evidence.
 Injured employees should submit documentation, including X-rays, MRIs, and other records that support the validity of their injury.